Diary of Sydney James Campbell, 3 March 1915 - 11 May 1915 - Part 1

 where I had one bad case of diarrhoea wh.

-gave me some anxiety, 2 venereals &
+gave one some anxiety, 2 venereals &

-1 Diphtheria wh. (along one venereal) is
+1 Diphtheria wh. (along with one venereal) is

 being dropped here, 1 Horse has gone